This post was last updated on June 9th, 2020 at 07:34 pm

 This is the slowest option.
 You take a JR train from JR Nara Station on the Wakayama line towards Hashimoto Station (2 hours minutes, 1140 yen).
 Some go direct and some make stops.
 At Hashimoto Station, you transfer to the Nankai Railways towards Gokurakubashi (45 minutes, 440 yen).

 At Gokurakubashi you have to go to the cable car that takes you to Koyasan.
 There you take a bus to the city center.

-TIP – The Japan Rail Pass is valid between Nara and Hashimoto.
+TIP – The JR Pass is valid between Nara and Hashimoto.
 After that, you have to pay the rest yourself.